david-rojo/cloudApps-spring-books/README.md

 ### auth

-Exposes the login endpoint needed to get a JWT in order to  be able to execute the requests of **api/v1** folder and also the Who am I request that query the ```/me``` endpoint that receives a token in headers and returns the username of the query.
+Exposes the login endpoint needed to get a JWT in order to  be able to execute the requests of **api/v1** folder and also the Who am I request that query the ```/me``` endpoint that receives a token in headers and returns the data of the user in the token.

 ![POSTMAN AUTH](doc/img/postman-auth.jpg)